-PACEM’s shelters open in late October and remain open through the end of March.
+PACEM’s shelters open on November 7 this year (2020) October and will remain open through the end of March.
 Our shelter season spans the time of year when the risk of freezing to death is real for those sleeping on the streets.
-Our shelters host as many as 45 men and 20 women each night.
+Our shelters will host as many as 25 men and 10 women each night.

 Our Role as a Community Safety Net

 PACEM’s shelters are “Last Resort,” a place to go when a person is seeking shelter and has no other options.
 As a result, we are sometimes required to help individuals recognize that they have other choices.
 Below are some of the reasons why a guest may be referred elsewhere, encouraged to move forward, or assigned a limited length of stay:

 - they are eligible to stay at the Salvation Army and there are open beds;

 - they have family or friends they can stay with and we know of no reason that this is not a safe alternative;